An Exciting Place to Visit and So Much More

 Illegal Drugs in America: A Modern History opened in 1999 to critical acclaim.
 The press and public alike appreciated the exhibit’s accurate portrayal of the 150-year history of substance misuse and federal drug law enforcement.
 Momentum, funding, and an enthusiastic, dedicated staff gave the American public its first interactive deep-dive into DEA’s important work.

 The sweeping history of DEA and drug misuse in America soon demanded an expansion of the Museum’s gallery space.
 A second, changing exhibit on terrorism and global drug trafficking opened in September 2002.
-Target America: Traffickers, Terrorists, and You was also designed as the Museum’s first travelling exhibit.
+Target America: Traffickers, Terrorists, and You was also designed as the Museum’s first traveling exhibit.
 In September 2003 it left the DEA Museum and began a successful nationwide tour.
 Today, nearly 22 million visitors at venues across the country have enjoyed the reimagined and renamed exhibit as Drugs: Costs and Consequences in museums, science centers, and other public spaces.
 Back in Arlington, several engaging exhibits took its place in the Museum’s changing gallery, including DEA: Air, Land, and Sea and Good Medicine, Bad Behavior: Drug Diversion in America.
-The Museum continues to develop and sponsor captivating travelling exhibits in the United States and abroad.
+The Museum continues to develop and sponsor captivating traveling exhibits in the United States and abroad.

 DEA’s story is everchanging as drug law enforcement and society change too.
 In 2019, Museum staff and partners embarked on an ambitious renovation to reimagine and update its unique visitor experience.
 The new Museum honors the service of DEA agents and employees, offering honest, compelling, and inclusive displays and educational programming.
 Sleek touchscreens and enriching hands-on activities invite guests of all ages to delve into the history of predecessor agencies and explore diverse careers at DEA.
 Colorful, interactive exhibits on the science of opium, marijuana, cocaine, and synthetic drug addiction empower visitors with knowledge of different drugs and their risk factors.
 An innovative and versatile education room is poised to deliver the Museum’s first distance learning programs and interactive discussions.
 A fresh, accessible website assembles virtual exhibits, recorded lectures, and other activities and resources to encourage learning beyond the galleries.
 These exciting additions accompany a redesigned Wall of Honor featuring newly commissioned portraits in a serene, dignified brass display area with an interactive kiosk that shares the stories of each fallen hero.